 8-Bits of joy!

-Where Time Stood Still is one of those games that bridged my transition from the ZX Spectrum to Atari ST and was developed by legends Denton Designs and published in 1988 by the mighty Ocean Software.
+Where Time Stood Still is one of those games that kinda bridged my transition from the ZX Spectrum to the Atari ST. This amazing adventure was developed by legends Denton Designs and published in 1988 by the mighty Ocean Software.
 In fact, Denton Designs came out from the ashes of Imagine Software - I spent my youth playing/mapping their excellent games!
 I really miss playing The Great Escape, which sadly never made it onto the Atari ST. #TotallyGutted

-Our plane has crashed on a remote plateau somewhere in the Himalayas.
-Thankfully you, and three passengers, survive the wreck but find yourselves in a land inhabited by prehistoric creatures, dodgy bridges, quicksand slutch, killer rock-hands and even strange tribal dudes who anger easily at their new white friends.
+So the story goes something like this: our plane crashes on a remote plateau somewhere in the Himalayas.
+Thankfully you, and three passengers, survive the wreck but find yourselves in a land inhabited by prehistoric creatures, dodgy bridges, quicksand slutch, rock-hands, and even strange tribal dudes who are angered easily at their new white friends.

 I bet now you're wondering about the graphics?
 Just don't, you idiot!
-Read on...
+That doesn't matter so read on...

 Let the adventure begin!

-Firstly, familiarise yourself with the user interface that shows health/ammo and will assist during times you consider eating, drinking or resting.
-The display is simple but will initially be confusing using the character's inventory/etc. Control can be using either the mouse or joystick but oddly, I found the joystick was best.
+Firstly, familiarise yourself with the user interface that shows health/ammo and will also assist during the times you might consider eating, drinking, or resting.
+The display is simple but will initially be confusing especially when using the inventory/etc. Control can be using either the mouse or joystick but oddly, I found the joystick was the best.

-The characters themselves are ace and really do add, well, character to this whole adventure.
-If you begin and are wondering what to do or where to go - don't.
+The characters themselves are ace and add, erm, character to the adventure.
+When you begin and are wondering what to do or where to go - don't.
 Experiment and take a gander at your surroundings.
 Check out items and see what you are capable of doing.
-Here are a few examples of what is initially possible.
-Common sense not included, bring that yourself!
+Here are examples of what is initially possible.
+Common sense is not included, bring that yourself!

 Sounds a bit boring?

 Be a people person, don't forget about your team and their morale.
-These guys will let you know when they are in need of rest, food, water or suffering an injury.
+These guys will let you know when they are in need of rest, food, or water, or when suffering an injury.
 They are quite needy and a bit clumsy too but that doesn't mean you should pander to their every request.
 Push them a little harder, without being a slave driver because tired people are often grumpy people.
-And grumpy people are harder to control and often go off by themselves!
+And grumpy people are harder to control and often go off by themselves.
+Did you get those hints?

 Aesthetics

 Visually speaking you might be confused by what your eyes are seeing?
-No, this isn't a trick using a ZX Spectrum emulator!
-There are many 16-bit differences, along with improvements like better scrolling and a higher detail level.
-However, it is basically faithful to the original as much as it could be, without being a boring copy.
-Or worse, full of bloatware.
+No, this isn't a trick using a ZX Spectrum emulator.
+Yes, it looks almost the same at first glance and there's hardly anything here using the ST's hardware.
+However, there are many 16-bit differences, along with improvements like better scrolling and a higher detail level.
+Having said that, they're not massive improvements and it's basically faithful to the original as much as it could be.

 The CryptO'pinion?

 As you can tell, I am really enjoying myself and I can sense victory is close?
 (I hope so).
-You know, this is what an (almost) open-world game should be like - a huge potential to have your own unique adventure.
+You know, this is what a (hmm) open-world game should be like - a huge potential to have your own unique adventure.
 Where Time Stood Still has it all and I feel I should be wearing a butchered animal skin when playing it?
-What a fantastic adventure game this is!!
+What a truly fantastic adventure game.

 No comments: